Transport Education Applications

 - City planning games – like SimCity;

-- Scenario games – players interact online to modelled situations;
+- Scenario and Role Play – players interact in game situations;

 - Educational games – teach more complex topics;

 - Engagement games – designed to encourage you to get involved;

 - Network planning games – plan a transport network.